bodwood/Gear-Up/README.md

 * 9:00 Create MongoDB account and build cluster
 * 9:30 Installed MongoDB Compass for db GUI manipulation
 * 11:00 Connect MongoDB to application
+* 11:30 Convert MongoDB data to json format using express

 ## Known Bugs
 * _N/A_